Skantastico/Skantastico.github.io/README.md

-# Skantastico.github.io
+# Hey there.
+My name is Ivan

-Hey there.
+If you are here it's likely to check out my work.

-This is a work in progress, but eventually it'll be a nice portfolio site.
+You can view it at Skantastico.github.com

 Thanks for visiting!